Vandool/pdsnd_github/README.md

 As part of the udacity's Nanodegree program "Programming for Data Science with Python" student will be set on a task to extract some basic information from the US bikeshare data.
 Such as popolar times of travel, popular stations and routes, etc.

 ### Files used
-Include the files used
+The following files were used in this project: chicago.csv new_york_city.csv washington.csv

 ### Credits
-credits to stackoverflow.com and www.geeksforgeeks.com
+I would like to appreciate the contributing community specially in stackoverflow.com and www.geeksforgeeks.com for making it easier for others to learn deeper.